Bloc/workshop-curriculum/courses/javascript-primer/01-syntax/13-arithmetic-operators-i/body.md

 - List the standard arithmetic operators
 - Explain what the standard arithmetic operators do
-- Use the standard arithmetic operators to create expressions
+- Demonstrate how to use the standard arithmetic operators

 ### Example